Umayyad Caliphate: Late Marwanid period

 After the death of Umar II, another son of Abd al-Malik, Yazid II became caliph.
-Not long after his accession, another mass revolt against Umayyad rule was staged in Iraq, this time by the prominent statesman Yazid ibn al-Muhallab.
+Not long after his accession, another revolt against Umayyad rule was staged in Iraq, this time by the prominent statesman Yazid ibn al-Muhallab.
 The latter declared a holy war against the Umayyads, took control of Basra and Wasit and gained the support of the Kufan elite.
 The caliph's Syrian army defeated the rebels and pursued and nearly eliminated the influential Muhallabids, marking the suppression of the last major Iraqi revolt against the Umayyads.

-Yazid II reversed Umar II's equalization reforms, reimposing the jizya on the mawali, which sparked revolts in Khurasan in 721 or 722 that persisted for some twenty years and met strong resistance among the Berbers of Ifriqiya, where the Umayyad governor was assassinated by his discontented Berber guards.
+Yazid II reversed Umar II's egalitarian reforms, reimposing the jizya on the mawali, which sparked revolts in Khurasan in 721 or 722 that persisted for some twenty years and met strong resistance among the Berbers of Ifriqiya, where the Umayyad governor was assassinated by his discontented Berber guards.
 Warfare on the frontiers was also resumed, with renewed annual raids against the Byzantines and the Khazars in Transcaucasia.